Renters Insurance Spain

 While landlords usually insure the structure of the property, tenants are responsible for:

-Without proper protection, tenants may need to pay for repairs, compensation or legal costs themselves.
+Without proper renters insurance protection in Spain, tenants may need to pay for repairs, compensation or legal costs themselves.

 This is especially important in apartments, where water leaks can easily affect neighbouring homes.